Welsh Corgi: Modern breeds

-The two breeds of Welsh Corgis, the Cardigan and the Pembroke, are named for the county in Wales where they originated, respectively.
+The two breeds of Welsh Corgis, the Cardigan and the Pembroke, are named for the counties in Wales from where they originated.
 The dogs share several similar traits, such as their coats, which are water-resistant and shed on average twice a year.
 The body of the Cardigan is slightly longer than that of the Pembroke; both breeds have short legs, placing their bodies close to the ground.
 They are not as square in outline as a typical Terrier, nor have an elongated body as great as that of a Dachshund.
 Only minor differences in the shape of the head are seen; both appear fox-like.
 The head of a Cardigan Welsh Corgi is typically larger than that of an equivalent Pembroke and has a larger nose.
 A few days following birth may be needed for the true color of a Corgi's coat to appear, and this is particularly evident in those with tricolor or black and tan markings.

 Corgis in the modern era often compete in dog agility trials, obedience, showmanship, flyball, tracking, and herding events.
-Herding instincts and trainability can be measured at noncompetitive herding tests.
-Cardigan and Pembroke Corgis exhibiting basic herding instincts can be trained to compete in herding trials – known colloquially as a "mad run".
+Herding instincts and trainability can be measured at non-competitive herding tests.
+Cardigan and Pembroke Corgis exhibiting basic herding instincts can be trained to compete in herding trials—known colloquially as a "mad run".
 Welsh Corgis were once used to guard children.

 Cardigan Welsh Corgi

 The differences between the two breeds include bone structure, body length, and size.
 Cardigans are the larger of the two breeds, with large, rounded ears and a 12 in, fox-like, flowing tail set in line with the body.
 Though the Cardigan is allowed more colors than the Pembroke, white should not predominate in its coat.
 The Cardigan is a double-coated dog where the outer coat is dense, slightly harsh in texture, and of medium length.
 The dog's undercoat is short, soft, and thick.
 According to the breed standard, the breed stands between 10.5 and 12.5 in at the withers, and should weigh 30–38 lb.
-The skeletal structure of the Cardigan differs from the Pembroke, in that a more exaggerated bend exists in the front two legs, which fits around the ribcage of the animal.
+The skeletal structure of the Cardigan differs from the Pembroke in that a more exaggerated bend exists in the front two legs, which fits around the ribcage of the animal.
 In addition, the Cardigan is more heavily set than the Pembroke, with denser bone mass.

 A greater number of colours of coat is present in the Cardigan breed than the Pembroke, with the breed standard allowing for a variety of shades of red, sable, and brindle.
 White markings are expected on this breed of Corgi, and one with a black coat is allowed to have tan or brindle points under conformation show rules.
 Merle markings are present in the breed, although this is normally restricted to blue merle.
 Several disqualification criteria are used in the breed standard for the purpose of confirmation shows.
 This would include drop ears, a white coat, blue eyes, or nonsolid black noses in dogs without merle coloration.